trackme518/multi_channel_audio_encoder/README.md

 Download links provide zipped archive with the tool.
 You don't need to install anything - just unzip it and run "create_multichannel_audio2.exe" file.
 In case the links are not working you can also download the encoder directly from Github (click green "Code" button on upper left and select download ZIP).

 ### Windows
 Tested on Windows 10.
 It should work out of the box.
 Just double click the "create_multichannel_audio2.exe" file.
 If you are using antivirus such as Windows Defender it will show warning - you can safely click "More info" and choose "Run anyway".
+Next time it should run without warning.

 ### MacOS
 Tested on Catalina OS.
 On MacOs you need to allow installation from unknown sources.
 Open the Apple menu > System Preferences > Security & Privacy > General tab.
 Under Allow apps downloaded from select App Store and identified developers.
 To launch the app simply Ctrl-click on its icon > Open.